vamshireddy7008/CSE5694-IROBOT/README.md

 ```

 ## CPT Tables
-after gathering samples, we will use Conditional Probability Tables (CPT) to define the probability that the robot has past a door.
+After gathering samples, we will use Conditional Probability Tables (CPT) to define the probability that the robot has past a door.

 **Bump**
 | Condition | P(B) |